SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/google/google_kubernetes_engine.md

   - operations done on GCP cluster resources (create a cluster, etc.) `resource.type: gke_cluster`
   - operations done on Kubernetes objects “inside” clusters (Kubernetes Audit Policy) `resource.type: k8s_cluster`

-**Event logs**: Kubernetes events are objects that provide insight into what is happening inside a cluster, such as what decisions were made by scheduler or why some pods were evicted from the node `log_id("events")` (*Intake type: Google Cloud Audit log*)
+**Event logs**: Kubernetes events are objects that provide insight into what is happening inside a cluster, such as what decisions were made by the scheduler or why some pods were evicted from the node `log_id("events")` (*Intake type: Google Cloud Audit log*)

 **Node logs**: Services running on GKE nodes (kubelet, node problem detector, container runtime, etc.) emit their own logs `resource.type: k8s_node`